cinna03/alu_regex-data-extraction-group22/README.md

 Currency Amounts: []

 C. Unit testing:
-To ensure the correctness of the extraction logic, unit tests are included.
-You can run the tests using unittest as follows:
+To verify the functionality of the extraction logic, unit tests have been provided.
+You can execute these tests with the following command:

 python -m unittest test_extraction.py